 But did Cigna stop paying your benefits, or reject your claim altogether?

 Cigna is one of the biggest carriers of long-term disability insurance in Michigan and the Detroit area.

 At Levine Benjamin Law Firm, we have extensive experience appealing long-term disability denials from Cigna.

-And we know the common pitfalls you can run into with any insurance company.
+And we know the common pitfalls you might run into with any insurance company.

 Cigna in Detroit

-While Cigna is based in Connecticut, major employers in the Detroit area use it, including Henry Ford Hospital.
-Many city and county employees in our area have Cigna.
+Though Cigna is based in Connecticut, many major employers in the Detroit area use it, including Henry Ford Hospital.
+And many city and county employees in our area have Cigna.

 That means the lawyers at Levine Benjamin Law Firm see a lot of cases involving Cigna.

 And very often, we’re successful securing benefits for people who Cigna initially denied or stopped paying.

 What Should I Watch Out for with Long-Term Disability